 I lived in my imagination.
 There existed a universe filled with applause and standing ovations.
 And in 1990, one of those places I manifested that universe was in my aunt Janet’s basement.
-While others saw a dusty and gloomy space, occupied by things nobody wanted–I didn’t want to throw anything away.
-With just a double cassette radio and the dim light of what I am sure was a 25 watt bulb, was world that protected me from the horrors that most queer kids like myself faced.
-The only time I ventured out was for school.
-My survival mechanism in classrooms was ignoring the torment from other students – the way all my teacher did – and just daydream about the universe that existed within the confines of that basement until the school bell rang.
+While others saw a dusty and gloomy space, occupied by things nobody wanted — I didn’t want to throw anything away.
+With just a double cassette radio and the dim light of what I am sure was a 25 watt bulb, was a world that protected me from the horrors that most queer kids like myself faced.
+The only time I ventured out was for school and not by choice.
+My survival mechanism in classrooms was ignoring the torment from other students – the way all my teachers did – and just daydream about the universe that existed within the confines of that basement until the school bell rang.

 That basement was a place of environmental transformation.
 Whenever I played music as loud as I could, it became an arena for my “live” concerts that included a setlist of Janet Jackson and Paula Abdul songs.
 I’d imagine that all of the people, both adults and kids, who teased me because I was gay or because my mom struggled with crack addiction, were in the audience shocked into awe at my how far I’d come.
-I was popular in my imaginations – in fact, all of the 13 year-old fem gay boys were popular there in the gloomy refuge of a basement.
+I was popular in my imagination – all 13 year-old fem gay boys were popular in the gloomy refuge of my basement universe.

 It was in that basement that I first heard Mariah Carey’s debut single “Vision of Love.”
 It was a Sunday night around 11:15pm.
 I know this because every Sunday night, I listened to a syndicated radio show called “Future Hits.”
 The hour-long show, which ran from 1984-1995, showcased newly released singles that had the potential to be future hits – hence the title.
 On that spring night, I listened as host Joel Denver introduced “Vision of Love.”
 I remember my initial response was “What a pretty name.”
 Then as the song began to play, I became captivated.